cs230-stanford/website-2019-spring/blog/namedentity.md

 batch_data, batch_labels = Variable(batch_data), Variable(batch_labels)
 ```

 A lot of things happened in the above code.
 We first calculated the length of the longest sentence in the batch.
-We then initialized NumPy arrays of dimension (num_sentences, batch_max_len) for the sentence and labels, and filled them in from the lists.
-Since the values are indices (and not floats), PyTorch’s Embedding layer expects inputs to be of the Long type.
-We hence convert them to LongTensor.
+We then initialized NumPy arrays of dimension `(num_sentences, batch_max_len)` for the sentence and labels, and filled them in from the lists.
+Since the values are indices (and not floats), PyTorch’s Embedding layer expects inputs to be of the `Long` type.
+We hence convert them to `LongTensor`.

-After filling them in, we observe that the sentences that are shorter than the longest sentence in the batch have the special token PAD to fill in the remaining space.
-Moreover, the PAD tokens, introduced as a result of packaging the sentences in a matrix, are assigned a label of -1.
-Doing so differentiates them from other tokens that have label indices in the range [0,1,...,NUM_TAGS-1].
+After filling them in, we observe that the sentences that are shorter than the longest sentence in the batch have the special token `PAD` to fill in the remaining space.
+Moreover, the `PAD` tokens, introduced as a result of packaging the sentences in a matrix, are assigned a label of -1.
+Doing so differentiates them from other tokens that have label indices in the range `[0,1,...,NUM_TAGS-1]`.
 This will be crucial when we calculate the loss for our model’s prediction, and we’ll come to that in a bit.

 In our code, we package the above code in a custom data_iterator function.
 Hyperparameters are stored in a data structure called “params”.
 We can then use the generator as follows: